 Retrograde Ejaculation: What to Do If Sperm Is not Coming Out?

-Retrograde ejaculation is a male condition in which, during orgasm, semen is redirected into the bladder due to an obstruction in the urethra rather than being fully ejaculated out of the body.
+Fertility TreatmentRetrograde ejaculation is a male condition in which, during orgasm, semen is redirected into the bladder due to an obstruction in the urethra rather than being fully ejaculated out of the body (sperm is not coming out).
 While retrograde ejaculation can result in a dry orgasm, the term 'dry orgasm' may also refer to situations where little to no semen is expelled without being directed into the bladder.

 Retrograde ejaculation causes are diverse, often arising from factors such as nerve damage or conditions affecting the bladder sphincter, the muscle responsible for closing off the bladder during ejaculation.
 As a result, the bladder may no longer function properly and stay open, allowing semen to travel backward into the bladder instead of being expelled from the body.
-In terms of male infertility, retrograde ejaculation can significantly reduce a man's ability to father a child, as the sperm is not being ejaculated into the woman's reproductive system.
+In terms of male infertility, dry ejaculation can significantly reduce a man's ability to father a child, as the sperm is not being ejaculated into the woman's reproductive system.
 It can be caused by various factors such as certain surgeries, nerve damage, medical conditions such as diabetes or multiple sclerosis, or certain medications.
 As for retrograde ejaculation treatment, it may involve addressing the underlying causes through medications or surgery to restore normal ejaculation function.

 What are the Retrograde Ejaculation Signs and Symptoms?